EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 ## 4.4: Phase 3: Signature Confirmation & Private Key Unlocking (Credential Authorization)

 During this step of the process, the Signing of the Signer's Document (SD) must be confirmed by the user and the Private Key of the User's Certificate will need to be unlocked (authorized for use), in order to obtain the `Signature Activation Data (SAD)`.
 At this stage the Signing Service engages the RQeS Provider with signing document hashes and URIs.
+Whether the signature authorization is made using VCs, the wallet will be engaged by the QTSP directly.
+Signing Service could be an UX intermediary interacting with csc apis for the challenge flow (for instance using PIN / OTP).

 ### 4.4.1: Signature Authorization

-The signature authorization in CSC api v2 framework foresees the **transaction data binding** with the authorization process through the "pushedAuthorize" api.
+The signature authorization in CSC api v2 framework foresees the **transaction data binding** with the authorization process through the "pushed_authorize" api.
 The RQeS Provider collects all document data in order to be able to guarantee that the user authorization is specifically bound to this transaction and not misused.
 The responsibility for the signature authorization is under the RQeS Provider.
-The String Customer Authentication is performed using two factors, that generally could be choosen by the user among possession, knowledge or inherence, so the authorization flow has different options that could foresee the engagement of the wallet or not:
+The Strong Customer Authentication is performed using two factors, that generally could be choosen by the user among possession, knowledge or inherence, so the authorization flow has different options that could foresee the engagement of the wallet or not:

 ```mermaid
    sequenceDiagram